influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withRenewalDays(renewalDays)
 ```

-The number of days in the certificate renewal period.
+"The number of days in the certificate renewal period.
 This is the number of days before the a certificate expires during which renewal actions may be performed.
 When `generateCertificateAuthority` is true, this will cause the generation of a new certificate.
 When `generateCertificateAuthority` is true, this will cause extra logging at WARN level about the pending certificate expiry.
-Default is 30.
+Default is 30."

 ### fn spec.clientsCa.withValidityDays